forestryio/forestry.io/hugo/content/docs/settings/team-management.md

 ### Admin

-The admin role gives a User all permissions of a Developer and they can:
+The admin role gives a User all permissions of a Developer as well as:

-*Developer Role and*

 1. Manage other users
 2. Manage billing for the Organization